daharsh4/daharsh4.github.io/_posts/2020-08-09-untapped-potential.md

 share-img: /assets/img/path.jpg
 ---

-I believe my career has shown I exhibit a strong potential to excel as a Data & AI SSP.
+I believe my career has shown I exhibit a strong potential to excel as a Data and AI SSP.
 I hope to address many questions that may come up as I apply to this new role.

 ## Why do I want a role change?
 Growing comfortable in a technical role at Microsoft might be a dream for some but makes me feel a tad bit underutilized and restless.
 I believe I can make a stronger business impact in a Data & AI SSP role, driving data strategy conversations and more importantly building long-lasting relationships with business decision makers that go far beyond a specific technical engagement.